LDSSA/hackathon-5-learning/README.md

 # hackathon-5-learning

+## Description

+As the internet has ever growing amounts of text it is crucial to be able to categorize and filter it.
+In this hackathon we will look at the problem of attributing a category to a piece of text.
+This problem is often called **text classification**.

+We will start with a general introduction to text data and how to apply data science concepts and algorithms to such a peculiar kind of data.

+Then, you will presented with specific tools and workflows to easily perform text classification with satisfying results.

+Lastly, we will dig deeper into some advanced techniques.

 ## Special installation instructions

 Though you don't need the nltk dependencies for the first learning unit, please be aware